-- In Los Angeles County in the 2016-17 school year, Black students were less than 8% of students but 30% of disruption/defiance suspensions.
+- In Los Angeles County in the 2016-17 school year, Black students were less than 8% of students but 30% of the disruption/defiance suspensions.
 In many places like LA County, “defiance” seems to be a euphemism for Blackness.

-- STUDENTS WITH DISABILITIES were given 28% of disruption/defiance suspensions.
+- STUDENTS WITH DISABILITIES were given 28% of the disruption/defiance suspensions.
 They are only 12% of CA students.

 - California’s students lost over 250,000 days of instruction because of disruption/defiance suspensions.
-That’s over a million hours that students could have been in class learning English, Math or subjects.
+That’s over a million hours that students could have been in class learning English, Math or other subjects.

-- Research has found the school discipline gap to contributes to up to one-fifth of the achievement/opportunity gap.
+- Research has found the school discipline gap contributes to up to one-fifth of the achievement/opportunity gap.